 Improving our mental health is essential for all of us, not solely those with an illness.
 Exercise, healthy food choices, socializing, rest, and therapy can help.

-Why Help Spread Mental Health Awareness
+Why We Need to Help Spread Mental Health Awareness

 People Need Help